On the distribution of periods of holomorphic cusp forms and zeroes of period polynomials: On the distribution of the Eichler--Shimura map

-The argument for general $\Gamma$ is similar, only now we average (\ref{alphabeta}) over $r\in \tilde{\Omega}_X$.
-Again the main contribution is given by (\ref{maincon}).\\ When dealing with the off-diagonal contribution, we first of all have to trivially bound the terms in (\ref{rawsum}) with $\min (n_1,\ldots, n_{\alpha+\beta})> X^{\delta_1}$ for some $\delta_1>0$ to be chosen appropriately.
+Again the main contribution is given by (\ref{maincon}).
+When dealing with the off-diagonal contribution, we first of all have to trivially bound the terms in (\ref{rawsum}) with $\min (n_1,\ldots, n_{\alpha+\beta})> X^{\delta_1}$ for some $\delta_1>0$ to be chosen appropriately.
 This is necessary since the dependence on the frequencies in (\ref{generalKlo}) is not as strong as in Weil's bound (actually this extra step is only needed when $k=4$).\\ Now using the trivial bound for the exponentials, this truncation yields

 Now we apply the bound for sums of Kloosterman sums (\ref{generalKlo}) which yields the following bound for the remaining off-diagonal contribution from (\ref{rawsum2});

 using also that $\# \tilde{\Omega}_X\gg X^2$ by (\ref{T(X)}).\\ Now we apply (\ref{fourierbound1}) with $A=3+\eps$ to ensure finiteness of the first sum above and then choose $\delta$ and $\delta_1$ to balance the error terms.
 This yields a power savings, which we will not make explicit.
 This finishes this case as well. \end{proof}